-The announcements will be made by the office daily.
-Anyone wishing to have announcements made regarding school activities, must have the written copy initiated by the teacher or advisor and submitted to the office.
-TV monitors in the library and commons areas will also post school announcements.
+Announcements are created by the multimedia class and are distributed daily via Pointer Media.
+Anyone wishing to have announcements made regarding school activities, must have the written copy submitted to Mr. Burreson.
+Classroom teachers will prompt students to view the videos on the classroom SMARTBoard, student computers, TV monitors in the library and commons areas.